-During the migration of your website — which is expected to take about one day on a weekend — you will not be able to make any changes or edits to your site.
-You will receive email reminders so you and other website editors can plan accordingly.
+During the migration of your website — which will occur between 6:00 p.m. and 11:00 p.m. on your designated migration date — you should not make any changes or edits to your site.
+You will receive an email reminder so you and other website editors can plan accordingly.

 How does it affect visitors to your site?

 Steps to take before your website is migrated

 First, you will receive an email confirming the website(s) that will be migrated and when.
-You’ll also receive reminder emails one week prior and on the day before the migration.
+You’ll also receive a reminder email several days prior to your migration.
 Before your website is migrated, please take the following actions:

-Inform website editors/contributors about the migration.
+- Inform website editors/contributors about the migration.
 Let them know that the website will be unavailable for editing on the specified date and times, so they can plan accordingly.

 - If a website is no longer in use, we don’t need to move it to the cloud.
 To delete the website and opt out of the migration altogether, complete this form.